 Apply Vetericyn Plus Antimicrobial Hydrogel 2-4 times daily to help promote healing.
 Long-haired cats may require some trimming around the affected area to allow optimal treatment.

 Always consult your veterinarian for severe cases of cat acne, or for those which do not respond to at-home treatment.

 If you find your cat is suffering from a case of acne, don’t panic.
-With proper care you can help your pet keep their chin up, and in tip-top condition.
+With proper care, you can help your pet keep their chin up and in tip-top condition.
 Vetericyn offers the wound and skin care products you need to care for all the pets in your life.

 Dr. Melinda J. Mayfield-Davis, DVM, WCHP-AH, brings over 20 years of experience in veterinary medicine.
-She is the Technical Services Veterinarian with Innovacyn, Inc., parent company of Vetericyn Animal Wellness.
+She is the Technical Services Veterinarian with Innovacyn, Inc., the parent company of Vetericyn Animal Wellness.
 She received her DVM from Oklahoma State University and now resides in Southeast Kansas with her husband, two children, four dogs, and six horses.
 Prior to working with Innovacyn, Dr. Mayfield owned and operated the Animal Care Center in Columbus, KS.

 Reviewed by Dan Richardson, Veterinarian

 Dan Richardson has been a practicing veterinarian for over 10 years.
 He specializes in surgery and orthopedics.
 Dan is originally from rural western Nevada and attended the University of Idaho for undergraduate study and Oregon State University for Veterinary School.
 The Richardson Family enjoys camping and spending time on the water fishing, paddle boarding, or digging their feet in the sand somewhere warm.

 - VCA Hospitals.
 Chin Acne in Cats. https://vcahospitals.com/know-your-pet/chin-acne-in-cats